 I decided to take my own advice.
-So I went back through my How the Heck Did You Do That Posts.
+So I went back to my How the Heck Did You Do That Posts.
 Let go, and mixed it up!
-I was already doing Coffee Pot Reviews; my version of mini reviews done in the length a time it takes to make a pot of coffee.
+I was already doing Coffee Pot Reviews; my version of mini-reviews done in the length a time it takes to make a pot of coffee.
 Why not add more formats, mix it up, try something crazy.

 Different Methods of Review

 - Mini reviews (coffee pot, short and sweet, all feels reviews)